andig/carddav2fb/README.md

     php carddav2fb.php run -h

+Only upload your quickdial numbers as a background image to FRITZ!Fon (nothing else!)

+    php carddav2fb.php background

 ## Precondition for using image upload (command -i)

   * works only with FRITZ!Fon C4 or C5 handhelds